jamoreno21/portfolio/README.md

 ### `npm install --save react-mdl`

-When cloning the project, run either 'npm i' to install all packages or 'npm install --save react-mdl' to install all the Material Design Lite (MDL) packages
+When cloning the project, run either 'npm i' to install all packages or 'npm install --save react-mdl' to install all the Material Design Lite (MDL) packages.

+### `npm i`

+When loading up the project run 'npm i' to install all packages such as 'react-router-dom' and 'react-mdl'

 ## Learn More